 3.3 Total Number of Leave Takers

 This section discusses the total number of individuals that take leave and claim benefits for each leave type.
 Exhibit 4 presents the results for California for each of the six leave types.
-The IMPAQ model slightly overestimates the overall number of participants (1.26 million participants simulated versus 1.11 million actual).
-Despite this, the IMPAQ model slightly underestimates the total benefits outlaid, as shown in Exhibit 2.
-While we cannot directly observe actual leave lengths in California, one possible explanation for this is the IMPAQ model is underestimating the length of leave individuals are claiming benefits for; consistent with what we see in Exhibit 7 for leave length estimation in New Jersey.
+The IMPAQ-DOL model slightly overestimates the overall number of participants (1.40 million participants simulated versus 1.11 million actual).
+Despite this, the IMPAQ-DOL model slightly underestimates the total benefits outlaid, as shown in Exhibit 2.
+While we cannot directly observe actual leave lengths in California, one possible explanation for this is the IMPAQ-DOL model is underestimating the length of leave individuals are claiming benefits for.
 Another possibility may be the ACS earnings distribution is more skewed toward lower wage workers than in actuality, causing the model to underestimate the weekly benefit outlay to some workers.
-The ACM model gets a slightly closer estimate in California benefits outlaid than the IMPAQ model, but still slightly understates benefits despite slightly overstating leave taker participation.
+The ACM model gets a slightly closer estimate in California benefits outlaid than the IMPAQ-DOL model, but still slightly understates benefits despite slightly overstating leave taker participation.

-Exhibit 4 Simulated vs. Actual Participating Leave Takers in California
+Exhibit 4.
+Simulated vs. Actual Participating Leave Takers in California

 Exhibit 5 shows participant numbers in New Jersey.
-The model closely approximates New Jersey in both overall participation (about 133,000 participants simulated compared to 124,000 actual participants), and the distribution of leave types across the participant population.
-Again, there is a slight overstatement of leave taking by the IMPAQ model, especially maternal disability.
+The IMPAQ-DOL model closely approximates New Jersey in both overall participation (about 118,000 participants simulated compared to 124,000 actual participants), and the distribution of leave types across the participant population.

 Exhibit 5.
 Simulated vs. Actual Participating Leave Takers in New Jersey

 Exhibit 6 shows the participation results for Rhode Island.
-The model slightly understates the number of participants, estimating about 39,700 participants compared to 44,900 participants in the actual program.
+The model slightly understates the number of participants, estimating about 40,100 participants compared to 44,900 participants in the actual program.
 By leave type, the model simulated similar numbers except for own illness and child bonding leaves.
 The underestimations in these two leave types explain the overall difference in leave program participation.
-This is a likely explanation for why the IMPAQ model understated the overall benefit outlays for the Rhode Island program.
-Despite this, the IMPAQ model still slightly overestimates maternal disability leave taking.
+This is a likely explanation for why the IMPAQ-DOL model understated the overall benefit outlays for the Rhode Island program.
+Despite this, the IMPAQ-DOL model still slightly overestimates maternal disability leave taking.
 The ACM model had less of an underestimate for own illness and a slight overestimate for child bonding, which is a plausible reason for why the ACM model more closely approximated the actual Rhode Island benefits outlaid.

 Exhibit 6.
 Simulated vs. Actual Participating Leave Takers in Rhode Island